 This new Nomad property looks exceptionally good!
 Based on our experiences at other Nomad camps and lodges, we anticipate top-quality accommodation, service, and guiding.

-Due to open its doors to the first guests in August 2019, Nomad’s new Entamanu Private will be an excellent option for a group of travellers seeking really exclusive experiences within the Ngorongoro region.
+Due to open its doors to the first guests in August 2019, Nomad’s new Entamanu Private will be an excellent option for a group of travelers seeking really exclusive experiences within the Ngorongoro region.
 Little sister camp to Nomad’s Entamanu Ngorongoro, Private is listed in a highly impressive portfolio that also includes Lamai Serengeti and Kuro Tarangire.
 The accommodation will be booked on a full-board basis, and the property will be open all year round.

 ACCESS & LOCATION: